Professional Rodeo Cowboys Association: Xtreme Bulls

-Since 2003, the PRCA has sanctioned events that feature bull riding alone called the Xtreme Bulls tour.
-These events are held in conjunction with less than a handful of the PRCA's several hundreds of annual rodeos.
+What started out as an unsanctioned, one-night-only, stand-alone bull riding event held in conjunction with Ellensburg, Washington's Ellensburg Rodeo in 2002, became a full-fledged PRCA-sanctioned tour in 2003.
+Xtreme Bulls events are held in conjunction with less than a handful of the PRCA's several hundreds of annual rodeos.
 Forty PRCA bull riders compete in a select rodeo arena in a one-two-day competition, and the top 12 riders based on scores come back to the championship round.
-The rider with the most points on two bulls wins the event.
+The rider with the most points on two or three bulls wins the event.
 The PRCA crowns an Xtreme Bulls tour champion every year.
 This is the rider who wins the most money on tour.
+The Xtreme Bulls tour has Division 2 events where riders try to qualify to earn spots on the main Division 1 events.
 Bull riders must compete in at least forty complete PRCA rodeos if they want the money won on the Xtreme Bulls tour to count in the world standings towards the National Finals Rodeo.
-Since its first year, The Xtreme Bulls tour has had Division 2 events where riders try to qualify to earn spots on the main Division 1 events.

 In 2003, the inaugural Xtreme Bulls Tour Finale was held in Kissimmee, Florida.
-In 2004, the tour finale was held in conjunction with the PRCA-sanctioned Ellensburg Rodeo in Ellensburg, Washington.
+In 2004, the tour finale was held in conjunction with the Ellensburg Rodeo.
 In 2005, it was held in Reno, Nevada.
-From 2006 to 2008, it was held in Indianapolis, Indiana.
-From 2009 to 2019, it was consistently held in conjunction with the Ellensburg Rodeo.
+From 2006 through 2008, it was held in Indianapolis, Indiana.
+From 2009 through 2019, it was consistently held in conjunction with the Ellensburg Rodeo.
 In 2020, because of the COVID-19 pandemic, the Ellensburg Rodeo was cancelled, and thus the Xtreme Bulls Tour Finale had to be moved somewhere else.
 It was ultimately held in Nephi, Utah.
-Since 2021, the Xtreme Bulls Tour Finale has taken place in Pendleton, Oregon; held in conjunction with the PRCA-sanctioned Pendleton Round-Up.
+Since 2021, the Xtreme Bulls Tour Finale has taken place in Pendleton, Oregon; held in conjunction with the Pendleton Round-Up.